College Policies, Regulations, and Procedures

 D. To respect the property of individuals, groups and the College itself.

-E. To insure that guests on campus (including other students within one’s residence hall room) behave in a manner consistent with the Community Standards of Behavior.
+E. To insure that guests on campus (including other students within one’s residence hall room) behave in a manner consistent with the policies and procedures of the College.

 F. To act as good citizens.